LucaDofing/KAIST_MLFR_Project/report/Report.md

 All hyperparameters are managed in `src/config.py`.

-Of course.
-These plots tell a very clear and interesting story.
-The model is an excellent predictor but a poor parameter identifier, which is a fantastic result to analyze.
+These plots tell a show that the model is an excellent predictor but a poor parameter identifier, which is an interesting result to analyze.

-Here are the "Results" and "Discussion" sections of your report, filled out with a detailed interpretation of your plots.

 ### 3.3 Experiments and Results